igraph/python-igraph/README.md

 ### Installation from source on Windows

-It is now also possible to compile `python-igraph` from source under Windows for Python 3.6 and later.
+It is now also possible to compile `igraph` from source under Windows for Python 3.6 and later.
 Make sure that you have Microsoft Visual Studio 2015 or later installed, and of course Python 3.6 or later.
 First extract the source to a suitable directory.
-If you launch the Developer command prompt and navigate to the directory where you extracted the source code, you should be able to build and install python-igraph using `python setup.py install`
+If you launch the Developer command prompt and navigate to the directory where you extracted the source code, you should be able to build and install igraph using `python setup.py install`

 You may need to set the architecture that you are building on explicitly by setting the environment variable